 These homemade Cheesy Gordita Crunch Tacos are just as flavorful and addictive as the Taco Bell version they’re inspired by.
 If you need an excuse to skip the drive thru, with this copycat recipe it’s never been easier.

-Case in point: these homemade Cheesy Gordita Crunch tacos.
+- Tasty.
 Soft and crunchy shell layers brimming with tender, savory meat and melty cheese.
-Crisp romaine lettuce and a squeeze of lime.
-Of course, no T-Bell copycat would be complete without a generous dollop of homemade spicy ranch sauce, too.
-Fresh, delicious, and no fast food involved!
+What would be better?
+We’re even adding a generous dollop of homemade spicy ranch sauce.

 I modeled my recipe after the Cheesy Gordita Crunch of Taco Bell fame.
 If you’ve never had one, a Gordita Crunch is a hard shell taco (the “crunch”) surrounded by a second layer of soft flatbread, with melted cheese in between.